amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 When you issue the push command, Docker pushes the layers up to ECR, and if you refresh the monolith repository page, you'll see an image indicating the latest version.

-*Note: that you did not need to authenticate docker with ECR because the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) has been installed and configured for you on the EC2 instance.
-This was done as a bootstrap action when launching the EC2 instances.
-Review the CloudFormation template and you will see where this is done.
+*Note: You did not need to authenticate docker with ECR because of the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper).
 You can read more about the credentials helper in this blog article - https://aws.amazon.com/blogs/compute/authenticating-amazon-ecr-repositories-for-docker-cli-with-credential-helper/*

-4\.
+5\.
 Create a task definition to reference this Docker image in ECS.

 Now that we've pushed an image to ECS, let's make a task definition to reference and deploy using ECS.
 Navigate to the ECS Dashboard in the AWS Management Console.
 Click **Task Definitions** on the left menu.
 Click on **Create new Task Definition**.